qwe2820435o2/SceneGuide/Redis/Two persistence mechanisms, RDB and AOF.md

 ```
 Redis can maintain high performance, because the main redis process only needs to fork a child process, and let the child process perform disk IO operations for RDB persistence.
 ```

+3. Compared with the AOF persistence mechanism, it is faster to restart and restore the redis process directly based on the RDB data file.